 Each affiliate in good standing is encouraged to designate one of its members and/or a team to receive a Certificate of Merit from NEHA, thereby nationally recognizing one of their own on a national level.
 Recipients are announced during the AEC awards program and in the Journal of Environmental Health.
-Deadline is May 27.
 Learn more and nominate a member today.

 Questions?
 Need assistance registering?
 Contact Heather Folker at hfolker@neha.org.